- Explore Options

 Where is ResNet located?

 When you need assistance, check their web site at ResNet or give them a call first.
 Frequently asked questions and help topics are listed on their site or they may be able to help you over the phone.
-If you need to visit the ResNet Office, it is located on the first floor of Wilkerson Hall next to the mail room.

 Do I get wireless and hard-wired access to the campus network in my residence hall room?